Edible Education Experience

 * educational construction stations throughout

-Emeril Lagasse Foundation Kitchen House& Culinary Garden is Now Open!
+Emeril Lagasse Foundation Kitchen House & Culinary Garden opened on April 12, 2017.

 Estimated to cost $1.2 million, of which $800,000 in capital funds will pay for the bulk of the project, with additional funding provided by donated labor, supplies, resources, and pro bono services.